aditisoni29/aditisoni29/README.md

 # 💫 About Me:
 👋 Hi!
-I'm **Aditi Soni**, Founder and CEO of [AppOrigo](https://www.linkedin.com/company/apporigo/), passionate about building innovative, user-centered digital products.
+I'm **Aditi Soni**, passionate about building innovative, user-centered digital products.

 🌱 I love working on AI, Frontend Development, and Graphic Design.
 🎓 B.Tech in Computer Science and Engineering from Manipal University Jaipur.